rapidfish/personnummer/README.md

 ## Java API to handle Swedish Personnummer

-* Automatic checksum validation when parsing an input string to a Personnummer object
+* Automatic validation of checksum, directly when parsing, of strings with Personnummer

-* Produces an Optional<Personnummer> object when parsing.
+* Produces an Optional<Personnummer> when parsing.
 If not valid it becomes an empty Optional

 * toString() can be used as default output after parsing, but there is also four other methods to represent it